French battle Mali Islamists as Tuareg problem looms

 TUAREGS NOT UNITED

-Experts say the MNLA are poorly organised and divided and represent only a part of the north's population.
+Experts say the MNLA are poorly organized and divided and represent only a part of the north's population.

 "There will never, ever be a solution if you don't talk to the Tuaregs - but they are not homogenous," said Jeremy Keenan, a British anthropologist and expert on the Tuaregs.